Keto Zucchini Fritters

 This easy zucchini fritters recipe is crispy, delicious, and ready in 20 minutes using only a few wholesome ingredients.

 Let me explain what you need and how you can adapt this recipe, just in case there are a few ingredients you are missing to make these low carb zucchini fritters:

-Zucchini is a wonderful keto vegetable to make so many keto casseroles like my alfredo zucchini casserole or pizza casserole.
-However, zucchinis are 95% made of water and therefore, it can release a lot of liquid into your dish if you don’t prepare them well.
+However, zucchini is 95% made of water, and therefore, they can release a lot of liquid into your dish if you don’t prepare them well.
 This would ruin your keto fritters!

 Let me explain the 4 simple steps to follow to make crispy zucchini fritters that are not watery.

 Turn and squeeze as hard as you can, placing a bowl under the towel to gather all the liquid.
-You can discard the liquid or reuse as a vegetable broth.
+You can discard the liquid or reuse it as vegetable broth.

 Always measure the zucchini after squeezing all the water out.
-You can pack the grated zucchinis into a measuring cup or weight with a scale.
+You can pack the grated zucchini into a measuring cup or weigh it with a scale.

 On a keto diet, we like to know exactly how many carbs each keto zucchini pancake contains.
 The best way to make even patties is to scoop the batter using a measuring cup.